 NJSP BSC Replacement BOX 7068 West Trenton, NJ 08628-0068

-Requests may also be faxed to (609) 882-8110.
-Please be certain all of the information on the fax is clearly legible.
 Requests must include the following information; 1.
 Full legal name, in the case of a legal name change you must include your full legal name as it appeared on your original certificate as well as your current legal name, proof of name change (marriage certificate etc.) .
 2. Complete address, in the case of a address change you must include your address as it appeared on your original certificate as well as your current address.
 3. Identification and proof of address e.g., photocopy of drivers license etc. 4.
 Certificate number as it appears on your certificate (if known).
 5. Home telephone with area code, daytime phone number with area code and an e-mail address.
 6. A self-addressed stamped envelope (mail in requests)

 We at Boat Safe US, LLC guarantee we are fully approved by the NJ State Police and follow their guidelines accordingly.
 As per the NJ State Police: A brief description of the manner in which approved boat safety courses taught for the issuance of New Jersey boat safety certificates must be administered follows below.
 A course that does not meet one of the below listed descriptions is not valid.